Interview Prep

 Write answers in bullet points.
 Not scripts.

 Bullet points give structure while leaving room for your voice to sound natural.
-For each answer, memorize your opening line and your closing line.

-The middle fills itself once the structure is solid.
 For a deeper breakdown of the trickiest variations, see our guide to the 7 hardest interview questions.

 How to practice interview answers out loud